What Is Regression Testing?

 As the name suggests the Automated regression testing is a technique of software testing that utilizes the tools and techniques which are computer-based for testing the software or application when new changes are introduced in the software.

-The automated regression testing seeks to identify non-functional and functional bugs, error and defects which occur in the software which is tested after the introduction of new changes.
+The automated regression testing seeks to identify non-functional and functional bugs, error, and defects which occur in the software which is tested after the introduction of new changes.

-Basically, automated regression testing incorporates all the methodology of normal regression testing which we have learned earlier in this article, the only difference is that in automated regression testing some scripts and other things are automated so that no manual labour is required for testing and the effective cost is also reduced.
+Basically, automated regression testing incorporates all the methodology of normal regression testing which we have learned earlier in this article, the only difference is that in automated regression testing some scripts and other things are automated so that no manual labor is required for testing and the effective cost is also reduced.